 Although this approach was extremely useful for mapping the brain, i.e. the identification which brain area does what, advances in the achievable resolution and sensitivity of MRI and the development of analysis methods open the way for the more interesting question of how does the brain do what it does?
 Examples of questions addressed around this center theme in the lab... [direct to other sections here] However, the greater MRI capabilities come with their lot of challenges.
 The indirect relation between neural activity and measured fMRI signal did not matter much when fMRI resolution allowed only to study large swats (>3mm) of the cortex, but understanding this relation becomes crucial for studying the small-scale processes now accessible with modern MRI scanner.
 Next sections highlight our approaches and contributions to technological advances in MRI (subsection title) and to define the link between neural information processing and fMRI signals (Spatio-Temporal Properties / Neural and Vascular Origins of fMRI Signals section).

-Physiology & Information Content of fMRI Signals
+Physiology & Information Content of fMRI Signals [UNDER CONSTRUCTION]

-Seminal work on the neural determinants of the fMRI signals both related synaptic and spiking activity to changes in fMRI signals (Logothetis).
-Upon increased levels of neural activity, multiple signaling pathways induces blood vessels dilation, triggering a localized vascular response involving increased blood flow and volume in the piece of brain involved, in order to meet the increased metabolic demands.
+Seminal work on the neural determinants of the fMRI signals both related synaptic and spiking activity to changes in fMRI signals (Logothetis 2002).
+Upon increased levels of neural activity, multiple signaling pathways induces blood vessels dilation, triggering a localized vascular response involving increased blood flow and volume in the piece of brain involved, that in order to meet the increased metabolic demands.
 In the paradigmatic case of shifting from a resting (no stimulation) to a high (active) level of neural activity, the increase in blood supply greatly exceeds the increase in oxygen supply.
 The consequent increase in oxygenation level changes the magnetic properties of the tissue and give rise to the most commonly used fMRI signal, the blood-oxygenation-level-dependent (BOLD) signal.

 Spatially, patterns of BOLD activation, even at very high resolution, do not perfectly overlap with the pattern of neural activity, being heavily biased toward nearby penetrating and pial veins.
 That is not to say that spatial patterns of BOLD do not carry information about the underlying spatial pattern of neural activity, which itself can carry important information on neural information processing, the real interesting thing we want to learn about.
-A privileged approach in our lab to circumvent this issue is the move away from the precise millimeter-range localization of neural processes and rather focus on spatial patterns of BOLD relevant to information processing.
+A privileged approach in our lab to circumvent this issue is to move away from the precise millimeter-range localization of neural processes and rather focus on spatial patterns of BOLD relevant to information processing.
 This is the decoding approach to fMRI, where the capacity of the multi-voxel pattern of BOLD signal within a brain region to predict features of a visual stimuli is taken as evidence for the processing of that feature in that brain area.

 The spatial and temporal characteristics of a BOLD response are intrinsically interrelated through the complex dynamics of adaptive blood flow in the vascular network.
-A series of experiments in our lab has shown spatio-temporal properties of BOLD signal quite difficult to study with standard approaches.
+A series of experiments in our lab has shown spatiotemporal properties of BOLD signal quite difficult to study with standard approaches.
 A cardinal findings in our lab is that as the BOLD response unfold through time and space in the visual cortex, the neurally-relevant component (capacity to predict stimulus feature from the spatial pattern) of the response is delayed by an extra 1-2 seconds relative to the largely non-specific (to stimulus feature) BOLD response.

 MRI RF Coils and Optimization